 Leafy plants can be incredibly beautiful with their lush green leaves, interesting variegations, or unusual shapes.
-Your indoor garden could be filled with all this greenery and be absolutely gorgeous, but sometimes it’s nice to add a splash of colour and get some flowers growing as well.
-There are many types of flowering plants that will happily grow and flower for you indoors, even with low light.
+Your indoor garden could be filled with greenery and be gorgeous.
+But sometimes it’s nice to add a splash of color with flowers as well.
+The best flowering plants will happily grow and flower for you indoors, even with low light.
 If you’re thinking about adding some colorful vibrancy to your home, try one of these flowering houseplants.

 African Violet (Saintpaulia ionantha)

-African violets are quite easy to grow as long as you can provide them with a fairly warm atmosphere and moderate amounts of indirect light.
-Their leaves can rot if they get too moist so be careful when watering these guys, or water from the bottom to be on the safe side.
-You can repot when they get too big for their current home but keep their pots as small as they can handle because African Violets will bloom more readily when they become slightly root-bound.
+African violets are easy to grow if you provide them with a warm atmosphere and moderate amounts of indirect light.
+Their leaves can rot if they get too moist, so be careful when watering these guys.
+Or water from the bottom to be on the safe side.
+Repot violets when they get too big for their current home.
+But keep their pots as small as they can handle.
+African Violets will bloom more readily when they become slightly rootbound.

 Brazilian Fireworks (Porphyrocoma pholiana)